-Cruise control was something that husband was very impressed with and used on our trip to the beach last weekend, a 55 mile journey (more about that later)
+Cruise control was something that husband was very impressed with and used on our trip to the beach last weekend, a 55-mile journey (more about that later).

 Performance of the BMW i3

 One very exciting discovery for me has been the performance of this car.
-For some reason I had assumed that Electric cars wouldn’t have a lot of power in them and boy was I wrong.
+For some reason, I had assumed that electric cars wouldn’t have a lot of power in them and boy was I wrong.
 As I headed down the slip road onto the A2 to try the car out on a motorway for the first time, I was amazed at the power I had under my foot and quickly had to take my foot off the accelerator to avoid speeding – like in seconds!

-My second amazing discovery is there is no engine noise.
+My second amazing discovery is there is no engine noise!
 The car runs silently which at the beginning is confusing after years of listening to the engine.
-However on our first long trip to the coast we were able to detect the fuel engine kicking in (seamlessly I must add) and could hear the hum as we drove along.
+However, on our first long trip to the coast, we were able to detect the fuel engine kicking in (seamlessly I must add) and could hear the hum as we drove along.

 As you are driving along you have a second screen placed directly behind the steering wheel where you can check how much charge your battery has, how much fuel you have in the tank and the computer keeps tabs on how many miles you can drive on each individually AND offers an overall total too.
-It also shows exactly which fuel you are consuming in any one moment.
+It also shows exactly which fuel you are consuming at any one moment.

-On coming to a stop I have learnt to coast the car, (take my foot off the accelerator and let the car come to a natural stop) this also recharges the battery as does applying the breaks.
+On coming to a stop, I have learnt to coast the car – (take my foot off the accelerator and let the car come to a natural stop).
+This also recharges the battery as does applying the breaks.
 You can actively watch this as you drive along on the screen; when the car is recharging itself a white line is displayed between the two fuel gauges.

-First impressions: After two weeks of driving the BMW i3 I can honestly say it is amazing to drive
+First impressions: After two weeks of driving the BMW i3 I can honestly say it is amazing to drive.

 Re-charging and re-fuelling